bellingcat/tiktok-hashtag-analysis/README.md

 # TikTok hashtag analysis toolset

-> IMPORTANT NOTE: this tool relies on [drawrowfly/tiktok-scraper](https://github.com/drawrowfly/tiktok-scraper) which seems to be broken at time of writing and without updates for some time with several open issues ([796](https://github.com/drawrowfly/tiktok-scraper/issues/796) [#799](https://github.com/drawrowfly/tiktok-scraper/issues/799)) that need to be fixed before this library can work smoothly :/

 The tool helps to download posts and videos from TikTok for a given set of hashtags over a period of time.
 Users can create a growing database of posts for specific hashtags which can then be used for further hashtag analysis.
-It uses the [tiktok-scraper](https://github.com/drawrowfly/tiktok-scraper) Node package  to download the posts and videos.
+It uses the [TikTokApi](https://github.com/davidteather/TikTok-Api) Python package  to download the posts and uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download the videos.

 [![PyPI version](https://badge.fury.io/py/tiktok-hashtag-analysis.svg)](https://badge.fury.io/py/tiktok-hashtag-analysis)

 ## Pre-requisites
-1. Make sure you have Python 3.6 or a later version installed
+1. Make sure you have Python 3.9 or a later version installed
-2. And, you need to have node version 16.
-On Mac, do `brew install node` followed by `npm install -g n` and then `n 16`
-4. Download and install TikTok scraper: https://github.com/drawrowfly/tiktok-scraper
-5. Install the tool with pip: `pip install tiktok-hashtag-analysis`
+2. Install the tool with pip: `pip install tiktok-hashtag-analysis`
    1. or directly from the repo version: `pip install git+https://github.com/bellingcat/tiktok-hashtag-analysis`

 You should now be ready to start using it.